Marking Ireland’s Presidency of the Council of the European Union

 Admission is free to all sites.
 We welcome all visitors to explore Ireland’s heritage during this special year.

-For those visiting Ireland during this six-month period, the National Museum of Ireland can provide venue hire facilities and group tours at our three sites - Collins Barracks, Kildare Street and Turlough Park.
-For any venue hire or tour inquiries related to the EU Presidency, please contact info@museum.ie
+For groups visiting Ireland during this six-month period, the National Museum of Ireland can provide venue hire facilities and group tours (subject to availability) at our three sites: Collins Barracks, Kildare Street and Turlough Park.
+For any venue hire or tour enquiries related to the EU Presidency, please contact EUpresidency@museum.ie

 FAQs